 Collaborative Care for Pregnant Women

-To reduce risks during pregnancy, specialists at the Adult Congenital Heart Disease Center work alongside specially trained maternal fetal medicine experts at University Hospitals to care for pregnant women with adult congenital heart disease.
+To reduce risks during pregnancy, specialists at the Adult Congenital Heart Disease Program work alongside specially trained maternal fetal medicine experts at University Hospitals to care for pregnant women with adult congenital heart disease.
 Together, we provide women with expert obstetric care from an experienced team knowledgeable about a variety of heart conditions and the possible effects of pregnancy on those conditions.
 ACHD patients have access to the pre-conception planning clinic at University Hospitals MacDonald Women’s Hospital to optimize the patient’s health and select medications that can improve outcomes for mother and baby.
 We also offer counseling about various forms of contraception deemed safe for high-risk congenital heart disease patients.

 Transitional Program for Adolescents

-The Adult Congenital Heart Disease Center provides an exclusive educational program for adolescents as they shift from pediatric heart care to adult congenital heart care, working closely with the congenital heart experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative.
+The Adult Congenital Heart Disease Program provides an exclusive educational program for adolescents as they shift from pediatric heart care to adult congenital heart care, working closely with the congenital heart experts at University Hospitals Rainbow Babies & Children’s Hospital’s Congenital Heart Collaborative.
 We offer adolescents with congenital heart disease ongoing education about the importance of engaging in a lifetime of specialized heart care, as well as making positive lifestyle choices to optimize long-term cardiovascular health.
 We believe that most adolescents treated for congenital heart disease will lead a full adult life with proper follow-up and treatment.